GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 - Easy to transfer into production Sass with integrated functions and mixins
 - 25 KB gzipped, but optional

+**IMAGE**
+Alt text: This illustration shows another before-and-after example of how a website can use utility classes to change the styles of site elements.
+Five stylized examples of code are given below the two versions of the page.

 ## Simplified 12-Column Layout Grid